chrisweb/chris.lu/README_WIP.md

 by default any css element like a box or button will have "square" corners which consist of 2 lines at a "right angle" (90 degrees), to make a square corner round is fairly easy, using the css property [border-radius](border-radius) we can create button or box with rounded (circular or even elliptical) corners, but it is much harder to make corners that are made out of more complex shapes

-during my research on the web I found a lot of articles in blogs and stackoverflow, describing a multitude of ways to create html boxes or buttons which have their edges cut off at an angle of 45 degrees, in the following examples we will see 3 techniques achieve that effect and a few more chapters will describe how to add an optional border as well as shadow (glow) on the outside and also inside
+during my research on the web I found a lot of articles in blogs and stackoverflow, describing a multitude of ways to create html boxes or buttons which have their edges cut off at an angle of 45 degrees, in the following examples we will see 3 techniques achieve that effect and a few more chapters will describe how to add an optional border as well as a glow effect on the outside and also inside

-because there are a lot of different techniques to create buttons or boxes which have one or more of their corners "cut off" at an angle of 45 degrees, it is important to understand their pros and cons, because some are more modern then others so it is important to look at what features they use and check if those features are available in the browsers you intend to support, some can only be used for one or two corners but not all four corners, some techniques use an image so they might have an impact on loading times (because of the size of the image and eventually because they add a request), some will not yield nice results if you want to add shadow or a border... this is why I tried to explain the pros and cons of each technique I chose and also often link to <https://caniuse.com/> pages to check out the browser compatibility of the features that are being used
+because there are a lot of different techniques to create buttons or boxes which have one or more of their corners "cut off" at an angle of 45 degrees, it is important to understand their pros and cons, because some are more modern then others so it is important to look at what features they use and check if those features are available in the browsers you intend to support, some can only be used for one or two corners but not all four corners, some techniques use an image so they might have an impact on loading times (because of the size of the image and eventually because they add a request), some will not yield nice results if you want to add shadow (for the glow effect) or a border... this is why I tried to explain the pros and cons of each technique I chose and also often link to <https://caniuse.com/> pages to check out the browser compatibility of the features that are being used

 I'm not sure what term to use to describe the shape of those corners that are cut off at an angle of 45 degrees, I saw a lot of names being used while doing my research, some call those corners **notched** corners like [Chris Coyier in his article at css-tricks.com](https://css-tricks.com/notched-boxes/), but I also saw the term **bevelled** corners or even **slanted** corners in questions on [stackoverflow.com](https://stackoverflow.com/)...
 I decided to call them "angled corners" because the [W3C CSS4 "Backgrounds and Borders" document](https://drafts.csswg.org/css-backgrounds-4/#corner-shaping) has a section about a new **css "corner-shape" property** (that will hopefully be part of CSS4 sometime in the future) in which they use the term **angle**, this is why in the following chapters I will call them **angled corners**